 Tracking, matching and booking payments

 Tracking Payment Transactions

-JustOn allows for tracking collections for invoices.
-To this end, it can register payment operations that have occurred in external systems as payment entries.
+JustOn allows for tracking payment operations for invoices.
+To this end, it can register payment transactions that have occurred in external systems as payment entries.
 Each payment entry represents a record of a bank statement, that is, a registered payment operation intended to meet an open invoice amount.